ppfeufer/eve-online-intel-tool/README.md

 - Copy the folder into your plugin directory in your WordPress installation.

 ### Set Up
-After activating the Plugin, create a page called "Intel" and set the "EVE Intel" Template to it.
+- Create a page called "Intel" and set the "EVE Intel" Template to it.
 You can leave this page empty, whatever you write on it, it won't show up anyways.
-Now go to Settings > Permalinks and click "Save Changes" button to make sure the new links will be generated.
+- Now go to Settings » Permalinks and click "Save Changes" button to make sure the new links will be generated.

 ### Additional Information
 - [License](LICENSE)